What Is RDP — Remote Desktop Protocol and RDP Service

 Screen Sharing

 Screen-sharing is one of the most important features of RDP.
 It’s basically the reason why the protocol exists.
-We’ve discussed this before: RDP’s screen-sharing allows you to see and interact with the desktop of a remote computer as if it was right in front of you.
+RDP’s screen-sharing allows you to see and interact with the desktop of a remote computer as if it was right in front of you.
 This feature allows you to access work computers, troubleshoot technical issues, or run applications that you cannot run on your local computer due to resource limitations.

 File Transfer

-We have also briefly talked about this, file transfer is one of the most practical RDP features.
+File transfer is one of the most practical RDP features.
 It’s actually a built-in ability that transfers files between the client and server devices.
 You can easily copy important documents, media files, or even software from one system to another without needing third-party tools.
 This feature works well when working remotely, but it’s extremely useful when IT professionals need to share resources between devices.

 Remote Peripheral Access